 To be considered for admission, an applicant must submit the following by April 2017.
 Applications are reviewed on a rolling basis as they are received.

-- A completed application form, including three copies of the essay and a nonrefundable $50 application fee made payable to Goucher College.
+- A completed application form, including one copy of the essay and a nonrefundable $75 application fee made payable to Goucher College.

 - Official transcripts of all undergraduate and graduate work can be sent directly by the institution to the address below or included with your application in the institution’s sealed envelope.